IQAndreas/markdown-licenses/gnu-fdl-v1.3.md

 If you have Invariant Sections, Front-Cover Texts and Back-Cover Texts, replace the `with...Texts.` line with this:

-    with the Invariant Sections being LIST THEIR TITLES, with the Front-Cover Texts being LIST, and with the Back-Cover Texts being LIST.
+    with the Invariant Sections being <LIST THEIR TITLES>, with the Front-Cover Texts being <LIST>, and with the Back-Cover Texts being <LIST>.

 If you have Invariant Sections without Cover Texts, or some other combination of the three, merge those two alternatives to suit the